GaussNav: Gaussian Splatting for Visual Navigation: Methods

 \subsection{Semantic Gaussian Construction}

-We formulate our Semantic Gaussian Construction problem as, given a set of camera poses and RGB-D images, construct a semantic gaussian map.
-The semantic gaussian map can represent scene's geometry, feature scene's semantic information and render high-fidelity RGB-D image given an arbitrary camera pose.
-At any timestep $t$, the agent's RGB observation $I_t$ is segmented into $C_t$ using Mask-RCNN \cite{he2017mask}.
-Specifically, $C_t$ is a $6 \times H \times W$ mask, where 6 is the number of possible goal categories in the IIN task.
-At $t=0$, the Semantic Gaussian is initialized with a semantically labeled point cloud based on the observed RGB $I_0$, depth image $D_0$, and segmentation result $C_0$.
-Subsequently, the gaussians are initialized and optimized based on the point cloud.
-When $t>0$, Gaussian Densification is performed by comparing the rendered results at position $P_t$ with the ground truth, followed by an update to the semantic Gaussian through differentiable rendering, as depicted in \cref{fig:gauss_construct}.

-\textbf{Gaussian Map Representation.} The Semantic Gaussian of the scene is represented as a set of semantically labeled gaussians.
-The representation of gaussians is simplified compared to 3DGS \cite{kerbl3Dgaussians} by using only view-independent color and constraining gaussians to be isotropic.
-Consequently, each gaussian is characterized by a minimal set of eight parameters: a triplet for the RGB color vector $\mathbf{c}$, a triplet delineating the centroid $\bm{\mu} \in \mathbb{R}^3$, a scalar representing the radius $r$, a scalar quantifying the opacity $o \in [0,1]$, and a scalar representing the category label $l$.
-Each gaussian influences a point in 3D space $\mathbf{x} \in \mathbb{R}^3$ according to the standard unnormalized Gaussian equation weighted by its opacity:
+Our Semantic Gaussian is represented by a group of Gaussians, with each Gaussian characterized by a minimal set of nine parameters: a triplet for the RGB color vector $\mathbf{c}$, a triplet delineating the centroid $\bm{\mu} \in \mathbb{R}^3$, a scalar representing the radius $r$, a scalar quantifying the opacity $o \in [0,1]$, and a scalar representing the category label $l$.
+Different from original 3DGS \cite{kerbl3Dgaussians}, we simplify the representation of Gaussian by using only view-independent color and constraining the Gaussian to be isotropic.
+This simplification enhances computational efficiency while reducing memory requirements.
+For a comprehensive understanding of 3DGS \cite{kerbl3Dgaussians}, we highly recommend readers consulting the original paper \cite{kerbl3Dgaussians}.
+Our Semantic Gaussian Construction can be described as an iterative process comprising two alternating steps: Gaussian Densification and Semantic Gaussian Updating, as depicted in \Cref{fig:gauss_construct}.
+Gaussian Densification initializes new Gaussians in the Semantic Gaussian at each new incoming frame, while Semantic Gaussian Updating refines the parameters of each Gaussian through Differentiable Rendering.

-\textbf{Differentiable Rendering via Splatting.} Following the original 3DGS~\cite{kerbl3Dgaussians}, our Semantic Gaussian renders an RGB image as follows: given a collection of 3D gaussians and camera pose, first sort all gaussians from front to back.
-RGB images can then be efficiently rendered by alpha-compositing the splatted 2D projection of each gaussian in order in pixel space.
+\textit{Differentiable Rendering.} 3DGS \cite{kerbl3Dgaussians} renders an RGB image as follows: given a collection of 3D Gaussians and camera pose, first sort all Gaussians from front to back.
+RGB images can then be efficiently rendered by alpha-compositing the splatted 2D projection of each Gaussian in order in pixel space.
 The rendered color of pixel ${\bf p} = (u,v)$ can be written as: